1211711/cogsi2526-1211711-1210631/CA5/Part1/README.md

 This image uses a prebuilt JAR copied from the host into the container.

-The application must be built manually, `./gradlew build`, on the host beforehand, and Docker only packages and runs the artifact.
+The application must be **built manually**, `./gradlew build`, on the host beforehand, and Docker only packages and runs the artifact.
 It is not fully automated since a host build is required.

 ```dockerfile